Language-Research-Technology/ro-crate-schema-tools/profiles/sossplus/sossplus-profile.md

 The aim of the new experimental *SoSS+*  profile  will be to:
 - If possible, provide a single-source declarative approach for: validators, editing applications and documentation tool chains.
 That is a the profile should be able to be used to configure an editor such as Crate-O, validate RO-Crate Metadata Documents and to generate the syntactic summary for a profile document.
+  - Examples so far:
+     - A simple, incomplete RO-Crate [SoSS+ Schema](../ro-crate/profile-crate/ro-crate-metadata.json) which covers the *RO-Crate Metadata Descriptor* and the *Root Data Entity* (minus conforms to ATM cos I have not had time) and a [human readable version](../ro-crate/profile-crate/profile-documentation.md) of it.
+NOTE: the documentation link has details at the bottom that link to the script that created it.
+There is also a start on a validation engine for SoSS+ in Javascript see the tests `npx mocha test/soss-validator.test.js -g basic`
+     - An attempt at expressing the *Language Data Commons Profile* <http://w3id.org/ldac/profile>.
+The profile, generated from a [Crate-O mode file](../ldac/comprehensive-ldac-mode.json) (a tree-shaped JSON file used to configure the Crate-O editor and for validation) is [here](../ldac/profile-crate/ro-crate-metadata.json), and the generated profile doc (with some bugs) is [here](../ldac/profile-crate/ro-crate-metadata.json).

 - Add as little as possible to the existing Schema.org Style Schema components Class & Property we already adopted
 - Allow for "schemas" that represent constraints/opportunities for combining entities in an RO-Crate so it has profile conformance
 - Use standard properties eg from SHACL or OWL wherever possible (There is an (undocumented???) reason that Schema.org did not adopt Owls properties for the range and domain of a class -- they are not simply statements of relationships in a schema they are 'infectious' -- ie if this property points to something then that means it has a particular type -- TODO more research on this.)